 Sleep seems easy enough.
 You feel tired, you go to bed, you fall asleep.
-Even as easy as it may sound, our sleep cycles are very complicated, and a lot of adults have difficulty sleeping.
+Even as easy as it may sound, our sleep cycles are very complicated.
+A lot of adults have difficulty sleeping.
 In fact, there are 50-70 million adults in the United States who suffer from some sort of sleep disorder, according to the American Sleep Association.
-That’s a lot of people who might find relief in cannabis.
+That’s a lot of people who might find relief with cannabis.

-For the millions of people out there who have trouble sleeping, maybe cannabis can help, and it’s a good thing too.
+For the millions of people out there who have trouble sleeping, cannabis may help.
 Not getting enough sleep can be real a problem for your health.
 Sleep plays a vital role in our overall wellbeing.
-It’s when our body heals and repairs itself, it recharges our mind, contributing to our quality of life, our safety, and even the safety of others.
+It’s when our body heals and repairs itself.
+It recharges our mind, contributing to our quality of life, our safety, and even the safety of others.
 Did you know that driving while tired causes a total of 1,550 deaths, and 40,000 injuries in the United States every year?
-Even though cannabis may be help people recover from injuries, if it can help people sleep better, maybe it can prevent some too.

-In regards to your health, sleep deprivation or chronic disturbances in sleep can causes problems with your immune system, cognitive function, learning, mood, and emotional state.
+Sleep deprivation or chronic disturbances in sleep causes many health problems.
+It affects your immune system, cognitive function, learning, mood, and emotional state.
 Chronic sleep deprivation can lead to an increased risk of many diseases, including heart disease, diabetes, and kidney disease.

 So how much sleep is enough?
 Adults are recommended to get 7-9 hours of sleep each night, but it turns out, a lot of people are affected by insomnia.
 Insomnia is actually the most common sleep disorder, affecting 30% of adults.
 10% of adults suffer from chronic insomnia.
 Even if you don’t have any sort of sleep disorder, sometimes you may have problems sleeping after long days, or stressful situations.
 With so many people not getting enough sleep, and suffering from the consequences, how can cannabis help?